-Grants for low-income families.
+Government grants for low-income families.
 There are government assistance grants available to help single mothers improve the life and standing of their families.
 Poverty does not define a person.
 It is can be a short-term situation that is subject to change.
 The U.S. government and church organizations facilitate grants that help families completely change their lives.
 Many single mothers are the head of their families and need extra resources to care for their children and items for new babies.

 Government grants are non-repayable funding given for a special purpose and require some specific goal to be accomplished.
-Such as a scholarship to attend school, trade or certificate program.
+Such as a scholarship to attend school, trade, or certificate program.
 These grants are facilitated by the state, federal, non-profit organizations, and educational institutions.

 Food Grants for Low-Income Families

 The Supplemental Nutrition Assistance Program (SNAP), helps disadvantaged single mothers with monthly food benefits.
 The amount of benefits is determined by the number of people in the household.
 Groceries may be purchased at any establishment that accepts EBT.
 Cash is placed on an EBT Card, which is used as a debit card.
 Find your city and download an application.
 More

 Women, Infant, and Children Food Assistance (WIC)

 National Summer Lunch

 The National School Lunch Program is a federally-funded program that provides a discount or free meals for children dure the school year and summer break.
 Meals are operated and dispensed in public schools, and not for profit private schools and childcare centers.
 The program gives healthy meals free or at a low cost and offers free lunch to school-aged children.
 More info

 Daycare Grants for Low-Income Families – Child Care

 Heating Grants – LIHEAP Assistance

 Low Income Home Energy Assistance, helps low-income families pay for heating and air conditioning bills at the end of the year.
 Home heating grants are distributed each year as a once a year subsidy from the Department of Health and Human Services.
 Money is given out to the states, territories, and all tribal governments.
 Qualified families receive a check the first week in February for up to $ 350.
 (LIHEAP)